 Attractive paint job and design

-The Frog 48 works equally well on-road and off.
-Frog gives you the option of slick tires or knobby tires.
-We chose the knobby Kenda tires since we do a lot of mountain biking, and they have performed superbly on both the pump track and singletrack – as well as biking around town.
+The Frog 44 comes with knobby Kenda tires.
+We do a lot of mountain biking, and they have performed superbly on both the pump track and singletrack – as well as biking around town.

 Your choice of coaster brake or freewheel

-Again, Frog gives you the option to customize the bike.
-You can choose from either a coaster wheel or a freewheel.
-We took the freewheel, and if you want to know why, read this post.
-Nonetheless, it is nice to be given the option.
+You can choose to get the Frog 44 with either a coaster wheel or a freewheel.
+We took the freewheel, and if you want to know why, read our post on kids brakes.

 Dual Tektro handbrakes

-We’ve had experience with the Tektro brakes on several bikes that we’ve tested, and they seem to be the standard for high-quality kids bikes.
+We’ve had experience with the Tektro brakes on several bikes that we’ve tested, and they are the standard for high-quality kids bikes.
 The dual brake levers are easy for little hands to operate, and the stopping power of the rim brakes is good enough that we feel comfortable letting our son ride pretty steep dirt trails with them.

 Geometry, Size, and Weight

-Weighing in at 14.8 pounds, the Frog 48 is lightweight – but not quite as light as some of its nearest competitors.
-The Woom 3 for instance weighs a mere 12.3 pounds and the Early Rider Belter weighs 12.5 pounds.
-If you consider that those extra 2 pounds account to 5% of my son’s bodyweight, any weight savings at this age can make a significant difference.
-That said, the Frog 48 is still HALF the weight of most big-box store bikes and is certainly nothing to sneeze at.
+If you consider that that extra weight accounts to 5% of my son’s bodyweight, any weight savings at this age can make a significant difference.
+That said, the Frog 44 is still HALF the weight of most big-box store bikes and is certainly nothing to sneeze at.

 Fenders and bell

-After testing the Frog 48, I’ve promptly moved it onto my “best of” list for 16” bikes.
-It contends with higher-priced brands like Woom, Islabikes, and Spawn.
-Indeed, the Frog 48 is a high-quality, easy-to-ride bike that I would recommend to any parent.
+After testing the Frog 44, I’ve promptly moved it onto my “best of” list for 16 inch bikes.
+It contends with other high end brands like Woom, Islabikes, and Spawn.
+Indeed, the Frog 44 is a high-quality, easy-to-ride bike that I would recommend to any parent.